-We’re going to outline below the official, as stated by Rick Simpson, way to make RSO.
+We’re going to outline below the original, official, as-stated-by-Rick-Simpson way to make RSO.
 We’ll also be adding in some of our own notes and recommendations as we go along – The official recipe as written was designed to be effective but accessible to those without much in the way of kitchen equipment, and we want to both respect that and offer smart alternatives for those who may have such access.
-Let’s get started.

 Note: All instructions contained in this article are here for educational and informational purposes only.
 This recipe includes flammable liquids that can cause deadly fires or even explosions if not handled properly.

 This recipe creates 60 grams (or 60 milliliters) of RSO.
-You’ll need the following:
+You’ll need the following ingredients:

 - 450/500 grams of cannabis bud.
 Raw, high-quality is preferred, with the original recipe calling for either a pure indica strain or an indica-dominant variety (IE: no more than 10% sativa strain).
 Decarbed weed can be used; see our notes below.

 - 8 to 9 liters of solvent.
 As RSO is designed to be medicinal, a 99% isopropyl alcohol solution is recommended.
-Other solvents can be used, but both Rick Simpson and us stick by 99% iso alcohol for RSO.
+Other solvents, such as everclear or grain alcohol, are commonly used for making concentrates, but both Rick Simpson and us stick by 99% iso alcohol for RSO.

 - A length of wood.
 This is to stir your cannabis/solvent solution – A wooden spoon will work but we recommend using something food-safe and non-porous (metallic, silicone, ceramic, etc.) if available.